 However, again, they should not be cooped up indoors all hours God sends.
 If you have a garden, get them outside in the fresh air.
-A new picnic bench from MG Timber will provide them with something comfortable to sit on while they Snapchat and post their pictures of isolation on Instagram.
-Not only will they be thrilled with the new garden furniture, it will also make them the envy of their friends.
+A new kids picnic bench from MG Timber will provide them with something comfortable to sit on while they Snapchat and post their pictures of isolation on Instagram.
+Not only will they be thrilled with the new wooden garden bench, it will also make them the envy of their friends.

 Of course, this is the perfect moment in time for a sustained lockdown.
 We have access to hundreds of TV channels, Hollywood movies on demand, Netflix, Amazon Prime, iPlayer, YouTube and several social media platforms that can engage, entertain and educate.

-These is a monumental moment in time and nobody has experienced such a unique situation like this.
-Everyone is concerned what the future will bring, but we must come together and love one another.
+This is a monumental moment in time and nobody has experienced such a unique situation like this.
+Everyone is concerned about what the future will bring, but we must come together and love one another.
 It’s more important than ever now that your children deserve your love and care.
 Encourage them to express their fears and reassure them that we will emerge from this a stronger and happier society.

 If you would like to give your children a safe place to learn or relax during the lockdown, speak to a member of our team today at 01902 928663 and explore our wide range of garden furniture options.